acornejo/downshow/README.md

 More underlined text
 ```

-Since the vanilla markdown syntax does not support underlined text, the
+Since the vanilla markdown syntax does not support underlined text,
-html tags were ignored and stripped from the output.
+downshow ignored the underline tags and stripped them from the
+output.

-The next javascript fragment extends the markdown syntax to allow
+The next javascript fragment defines a custom node parser that extends
-underline text by wrapping it with the $ character.
+the markdown syntax to allow underline text by wrapping it with the $
+character.

 ```js
 function nodeParser(doc, node) {